YOGA POSTURES

 INVERTED HATHA YOGA POSES

 Plough Pose is an important posture in the system of Hatha Yoga.
 It is one of the three poses, which are recommended to activate the ‘Manipur Chakra’ of Kundalini.
-Regular practice of this would result in the general health of body and mind.
+Regular practice of this would result in the general health of the body and mind.

 BACK-BEND HATHA YOGA POSES

 Peacock Pose, Mayurasana: As this is one of the difficult types of asanas, we should have prior knowledge about another easy asana.
-We can sit in Vajrasana and after getting comfortable with doing the difficult poses, we can start doing Mayurasana.
-For the beginners, it is advisable not to remain for more time in this pose.
+We can sit in Vajrasana , and after getting comfortable with doing the difficult poses, we can start doing Mayurasana.
+For beginners, it is advisable not to remain for more time in this pose.
 Whenever you feel pain, just stop and relax for a while.

 BENEFITS OF YOGA POSTURES